tyler-eon/bertjs/README.md

 ## TODO

+- Implement encoders for `List`, `Float`, `String` types.
-1. Implement `Bert.Map` helper function and associated encoder functionality.
+- Implement `Bert.Map` helper, decoder, and encoder.
-2. Cleanup code.
-This first iteration works great but looks ugly.
+- Cleanup code.
+The "second" iteration works great but looks better thanks to ES6, but it could be even better.

 ## references